-The Geopark Team, now located in one central office in the MacNean Resource Centre in Blacklion, is made up of a dedicated Manager, four Officers, two Assistant Officers, one Lead Ranger and two Rangers.
+The Geopark Team, located in one central office in the MacNean Resource Centre in Blacklion, is made up of a dedicated Manager, one Project Manager, one Executive Engineer, three Officers, two Assistant Officers, one Lead Ranger and two Rangers.

 Role: Geopark Manager